Hadron67/tscc-compiler/README.md

 |-d, --detail-time|Print a detailed list of time costs of different generation phases.|No|
 |-h, --help|Print help message and quit|No|
 ### From module
-This project uses module bundler `rollup` to create a source file `tscc.js` that contains the entail source code for tscc-compiler. you may import it as a module by `var tscc = require('tscc-compiler');` or include `tscc.js` with a script tag in browsers.
-Then call `tscc.main` with the argument being an object that contains various options.
+This project uses module bundler `rollup` to create a source file `tscc.js` that contains the entail source code for tscc-compiler.
+You may import it as a module by `var tscc = require('tscc-compiler');` or include `tscc.js` with a script tag in browsers.
+A simple way to invoke tscc-compiler is calling `tscc.main` with the argument being an object that contains various options.
 It returns `0` if no error ocurrs, otherwise it returns `-1`.
 Options are listed below:

 |Option |Required|Type|Description|
 |:------|:-------|:---|:----------|